artcom/microphone-controller/README.md

 # Microphone Controller

-Controls the microphone volume of a Windows machine in response to MQTT messages from a broker provided by a [bootstrap-server](https://github.com/artcom/bootstrap-server).
+Controls the microphone gain of a Windows machine in response to MQTT messages from a broker provided by a [bootstrap-server](https://github.com/artcom/bootstrap-server).

 ## Usage
 ### Configuration